awsdocs/amazon-vpc-user-guide/doc_source/WorkWithRouteTables.md

 1. Choose **Save routes**\.

 **To replace the target for a local route using the AWS CLI**
-The following command replaces the target of the local route with `eni-11223344556677889`\.
+Use the [replace\-route](https://docs.aws.amazon.com/cli/latest/reference/ec2/replace-route.html) command\.
+The following example replaces the target of the local route with `eni-11223344556677889`\.

 ```
 aws ec2 replace-route --route-table-id rtb-01234567890123456 --destination-cidr-block 10.0.0.0/16 --network-interface-id eni-11223344556677889
 ```

 **To restore the target for a local route using the AWS CLI**
-The following command restores the local target for route table `rtb-01234567890123456`\.
+The following example restores the local target for route table `rtb-01234567890123456`\.

 ```
 aws ec2 replace-route --route-table-id rtb-01234567890123456 --destination-cidr-block 10.0.0.0/16 --local-target